Preparing for Your Appointment with Dr. Smith

 Doctor of Medicine, University of Texas Medical Branch, Galveston, Texas; Residency Baylor College of Medicine Department of Surgery, Houston, Texas; trained under world-renowned surgeon, Dr. Michael E. DeBakey.

-Active in private practice since 1990, Dr. Smith focuses his surgical practice on diseases of the breast.
 Procedures performed include nipple sparing (and other types of) mastectomy, lumpectomy, sentinel lymph node biopsy and oncoplastic surgery of the breast, the purpose of which is to improve cosmetic and oncologic outcomes with complex breast lumpectomies, axillary lymph node dissection, and portacath insertion.
 He works collaboratively with our plastic surgeons as indicated to optimize results.